codesphere-community/templates/README.md

 ```

-4. Add a Cover picture in the `.webp` format in your templates root directory.
+4. Add a Cover picture in the `.webp` format in your templates directory.
 Name it like your templates folder (it is case-sensitive)

 ```
 For example: if the folder's path is templates/Example/

 -> the filename should be Example.webp
+-> the path to your file should be templates/Example/Example.webp
 ```

 You can use any picture that is free to use.
 You can create a graphic using tools like Figma.